jmerce123/rock_paper_scissors/README.md

 # rock_paper_scissors
-i plan to built profiency and compentence in JavaScript by building his Rock Paper Scissors project.
+i plan to built profiency and compentence in JavaScript by building this Rock Paper Scissors project.